numfocus/DISCOVER-Cookbook/Translation.md

 ### Step 3: Updating ```.tx/config```

 The ```.tx/config``` file maps source files to Transifex resources.
-You’ll only need to modify this when:
+You’ll only need to modify this whenever a new release is made:

-- Adding a new chapter or page to the Cookbook
-- Removing or renaming existing translation files

 Use the CLI to register new resources:
 ```